-Under very minimal supervision perform a variety of complex operational & functional tests and repairs to aircraft avionics equipment, avionics systems to assure conformance to manufactures specifications.
-Must use test specifications to FAA and manufacture documentation on aircraft.
-Use various prints and other documentation to troubleshoot and or repair the aircraft avionics system.
+Under minimal supervision, perform a variety of complex operational and functional tests and repairs to electronic/avionics equipment and systems.
+Use blueprints and other documentation to troubleshot and repair avionics systems.

 Primary Duties and Responsibilities

 1. Communicate as required to receive and understand work assignments.
 Perform tasks completely, accurately, and in a timely manner.
-Ensure that work accomplished meets FAA requirements, customer specifications.
+Ensure that work accomplished meets FAA, Business, and Customer requirements & specifications.